 The pH value (SU, Standard Units) indicates how acidic or basic water is.
 A pH value of 7 is considered neutral, with lower values considered acidic and higher values considered basic.
 Colorado Regulations 31 and 38 establish a pH of 6.5 as a minimum and 9 as a maximum to protect aquatic life.
 A maximum pH of 9 is also the Colorado Regulation 31 standard for drinking water supplies.
-The pH level also impacts the efficacy of alum coagulation in drinking water treatment, with the optimal range being between 6 and 8.
-Outside this pH range, coagulation is less efficient in removing particles present in the water.
+The pH level impacts the efficacy of alum coagulation in drinking water treatment, with the optimal range falling between 6 and 8.
+Outside this pH range, coagulation is less efficient in removing particles in the water.

-Mean pH values were somewhat lower than the five-year average values at most sites in the summer of 2024 (Figure 5).
-These results are similar to those documented in spring 2024 and are substantially lower than those documented in summer 2023.
-These lower values are consistent with watershed recovery from wildfire as white ash from wildfires is generally basic (Rodela et al. 2022).
-Since all the sites continue to receive lower and lower amounts of ash from the CPF or the East Troublesome Fire as time goes on, it is reasonable to expect pH levels to decline.
+Mean pH values were somewhat lower than the five-year average values at most sites in the fall of 2024 (Figure 5).
+These results are similar to those documented in spring and summer 2024 and are substantially lower than those documented in summer 2023.
+The lower values are consistent with watershed recovery from wildfire as white ash from wildfires is generally basic (Rodela et al. 2022).
+Since all the sites are receiving lower amounts of ash from the CPF and the East Troublesome Fire, it is reasonable to expect pH levels to continue to decline.